How to say it

 From the Anglo-Norman grand ('tall, great'), used as a descriptive surname.
 Ulysses S. Grant (the Civil War general and 18th president) and Cary Grant (the actor) are the two cultural anchors.

 Grant comes from the Anglo-Norman French grand ('tall, large, great'), used as a descriptive surname for someone of imposing stature.
 The Scottish Clan Grant carried the name through medieval and modern Scotland.
-Ulysses S. Grant (1822-1885), the Union commanding general who accepted Lee's surrender at Appomattox and then served two terms as the 18th US president, is the deepest American anchor — his face is on the $50 bill.
+Ulysses S. Grant (1822-1885), the Union commanding general who accepted Lee's surrender at Appomattox and then served two terms as the 18th US president, is the deepest American anchor, his face is on the $50 bill.
 Cary Grant (born Archibald Leach, the British-American actor of North by Northwest and Notorious) gave the name 20th-century glamour.
 As a first name Grant has been in the US top 200 since the 1980s.
 Single syllable, no shorter form.

 peaked at #115 in 1997, currently #228 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Ulysses S. Grant (Civil War + president) and Cary Grant (Hollywood golden age) are the two indelible English-language anchors.